GfSE/SAF-Specification/stereotypes.md

 realizes concept SHRimposedBY

-Specifies the fact that a Stakeholder Requirement(s) is provided by Stakeholder(s).
+Specifies the fact that a Stakeholder Requirement is provided by Stakeholders.
 ## SAF_StakeholderRequirementRefinement
 ### Documentation

 realizes concept SHRrefiningCRN

-Specifies the fact that a Concern(s) is refined by Stakeholder Requirement(s). realizes concept SHRrefiningOSY
+Specifies the fact that a Concern is refined by Stakeholder Requirements. realizes concept SHRrefiningOSY

-Specifies the fact that an Operational Story(s) is refined by Stakeholder Requirement(s).
+Specifies the fact that an Operational Story is refined by Stakeholder Requirements.
 ## SAF_Subject
 ### Documentation